RosasGabriel/RosasGabriel/README.md

 - 💻 I'm currently undergraduate in Computer Engineering at the Federal University of Paraíba (UFPB)\
     and volunteer researcher at the Laboratory of Systems Engineering and Robotics (LaSER)
 - 🔎 I have interest in the areas of IoT, backend and overall software development
+- 📓 Currently learnig Ionic framework and solidifying my knowledge in JavaScript

 Skills: C++ / PYTHON / JAVASCRIPT / HMTL / CSS